The 22 Worst Halloween Candies of All Time

 Pretzels, pennies, fruit snacks… we get it.
-You want to participate, but you don’t want to contribute to childhood obesity.
+You want to participate, but you think candy is a cliché.
 Maybe next year, you should dress up as a knight, just to make your high horse feel like its participating in a group costume.

 And if you’re the kind of person who gives out a toothbrush, well, I hope you realize that discarded plastic toothbrushes given out on Halloween contribute more volume to the floating island of garbage in the middle of the ocean than plastic straws do.